owid/sdg-tracker.org/pages/quality-education.md

 ## **Target 4.b**

-**By 2020, substantially expand globally the number of scholarships available to developing countries for enrolment in higher education, including vocational training.**
+**By 2020, substantially expand globally the number of scholarships available to developing countries for enrollment in higher education, including vocational training.**

 Closing global inequities in educational access and attainment will require significant investment in public services, but also in financial support to learners who would otherwise be unable to stay in formal education or vocational training.
 The chart below shows the levels of financial support and development assistance provided for education and training scholarships.